 Early Years Pupil Premium

-Our EYPP governor is Mrs. Julie Spencer.
-Mrs. Spencer regularly visits nursery to look at how we are using the EYPP allocation and the impact it is having on eligible and other children.
+Our EYPP governor is Mrs. Ruth Thompson.
+Mrs. Thompson regularly visits nursery to look at how we are using the EYPP funding allocation and the impact it is having on eligible and other children.

 If you require any further information or would like to see some of our interventions in action, please do not hesitate to contact me.